darrenburns/ward/.github/CONTRIBUTING.md

 Contributions can come in many forms: documentation enhancements, features, bug fixes, creating issues, and participating in the community.

-If you're interested in helping out, you might find some inspiration in [Issues](https://github.com/darrenburns/ward/issues).
-If you have an idea, but don't see it there, don't hesitate to create a new issue.
+If you're interested in helping out, you might find some inspiration in [Discussions](https://github.com/darrenburns/ward/discussions).
+If you have an idea, but don't see it there, don't hesitate to open a new discussion.

 Before submitting a pull request, please make sure the enhancement or bugfix you've made has been discussed.